vinpremkumar/Electron-Demo-Github-Wdiget/README.md

 It displays my github repository currently, but you can easily edit the mainWindow.loadURL('') command line to show any webpage you wish.

 # How to compile an .exe

-Use the below command for compiling an executable
+After installing electron-packager (check link: https://www.christianengvall.se/electron-packager-tutorial/), use the below command for compiling an executable
 ```
 npx electron-packager dir appName --overwrite --asar --electron-version=13.4.0 --platform=win32 --arch=x64 --prune=true --out=release-builds --icon=./build/icon.ico
 ```
 _ref: https://stackoverflow.com/a/69226864/12529099_

+_PS: The executable attached to this github repository was made for windows 10_

 # Output: